Niger-Volta-LTI/yoruba-voice-speech-recorder/README.md

 This repo is based on a fork of https://github.com/daanzu/speech-training-recorder.

 We have implemented updates, bugfixes, enhancements and new features.
 The additional development efforts include &rarr;
-* Updates and fixes to support latest version of Python
+* Updates and fixes to support latest version of Python3
-* Updates and fixes to run on the latest Macos ARM-based CPUs
+* Updates and fixes to run on the latest MacOS ARM-based CPUs (Homebrew & `portaudio` entanglements)
-* Improvements to the audio playback engine and the fidelity of the audio recording format
+* Improvements to the audio playback engine and the fidelity of the audio recording format (eg. 48kHz samplerate)
 * New feature, support for per-prompt-file speaker labels
 * New feature, support for loading prompt files directly with an open-file dialog window
-* New feature, support for scanning prompt files and creating an automatic layouts based on the available lines
+* New feature, support for scanning prompt files and creating automatic layouts based on the available lines
 * Cosmetic updates to the User Interface
 * Updates to the latest version of PySide (QT), for building modern GUI applications
 * Updates to installation and start scripts, to facilitate easier deployment for non-developers